 QROPS in France – legislation developments

-- Managers are required to renew the status of their schemes every 5 years with HMRC.
+- Managers are required to renew the status of their schemes every five years with HMRC.
 Failure to do so will result in the scheme losing its status

 - Providers must report payments that have been made from funds transferred out of a UK pension scheme.
 Former QROPS must also abide by these requirements